accesscode-2-1/unit-4/lessons/7_CoreJava.md

 }
 ```

-> **Hint:** Use overloading judiciously.
+> :star: **Hint:** Use overloading judiciously.
 If two overloads differ substantially in what they accomplish, give them different names.

 Unlike some languages, Java doesn't allow _default values_ for parameters; you must always provide a value to each of a methods parameters.
 Overloading is sometimes used to work around this.